Fazestar01/Avocado-Exports-from-Kenya/README.md

 #### Identify key markets and revenue drivers:
 Understanding Kenya's avocado export performances and to identify key markets in order to inform strategic trade decisions and uncover economic opportunites.

-### Viusalisation 1: Treemap of Kenya's Avocado Export Quantity by Country:
+### Visulisation 1: Treemap of Kenya's Avocado Export Quantity by Country:
 Rationale:
 The treemap offers a clear, proportional view of which countries import the highest quantities from Kenya.
 This helps quickly identify key trade partners by volume and supports prioritisation of logistics or trade negotiations.
 It's also good to know for the client to have a feel on how pricing works in different countries.